ZEN IN THE WEST

 Shunryu Suzuki Roshi

 A Zen priest by the name of Shunryu Suzuki Roshi came to San Francisco in 1959 to lead the Japanese Zen congregation there.
 As more people practiced with him, he and the group established the first Zen monastery, Tassajara, as well as San Francisco Zen Center.
-Our Abbot trained at Tassajara for many years.
+Our Abbot Konjin Gaelyn Godwin trained at Tassajara for many years.
 It is known as Tassajara Zen Mountain Center, and is now the oldest and largest Zen monastery in the West.
 More on Suzuki Roshi, including access to recordings of his dharma talks, can be found here.

 Houston Zen Center

 The Houston Zen Center was founded in 2003.
 The Houston Zen Community began in about 1988, when a meditation group, led by Unitarian minister Bob Schaibley, started in First Unitarian Church in Houston.
-Later the Houston Zen Community evolved into a Soto Zen group and, in 2003 opened its own Center in the Houston Heights neighborhood.

 Tenshin Reb Anderson Roshi, Senior Dharma Teacher of San Francisco Zen Center, began to lead retreats for the Houston Zen Community in 1995.